 On the streets, posters promote life coaching sessions with gurus.
 I’d respect their wisdom on some issues, like how to milk a cow, grow a beard, or look good in orange.
 But question how much help they would be with more worldly affairs, like how to make millions in the stock market, mix drinks without getting a hangover, or tell your girlfriend you prefer her best mate.

-I had thought to spend a week in one of Rishikesh’s many ashrams; places where you live a monk-like existence and spend all day yoga-ing, meditating, and sweeping floors.
-They’re part fat camp – for people who have piled on mental rather than physical weight – and part cult, where you bare your spiritual hole for a bearded man to poke.
+I had thought to spend a week in one of Rishikesh’s many ashrams; places where you live a monk-like existence and spend all day doing yoga, meditating, and sweeping floors.
+They’re part fat camp – for people who have piled on mental rather than physical weight – and part cult, where you bare your spiritual hole for a bearded bloke to poke.

 However, it turns out International Yoga Week is next week, and so all the ashrams are booked up with people perfecting their poses and postures in preparation.
 I’m still going to get my yogic groove on, though, via some drop-in classes.
 I haven’t tried yoga before, but I may be a yoga person who just doesn’t yet know it.
 I like tofu, I like whales, I like sitting down – the signs are there.

 I decided I’d need yoga pants and went to a shop earlier for that purpose, but when there I couldn’t go through with purchasing a pair.
-I tried a few on, looked in the mirror, and thought, “No, these are ridiculous.”
-Every pair was so misshapen that even Krusty The Clown would deem them too ludicrous.
+I tried a few on, looked in the mirror, and thought I looked ridiculous.
+Every pair was so misshapen that even Krusty the Clown would deem them too ludicrous.
+So I’m going to attend the classes wearing jeans; the only jeans I have: skinny black ones.

 We sit cross-legged on yoga mats; me beside Thierry and Swami facing us, a couple of metres away.
 Swami mumbles something I don’t catch because of bells ringing outside, and then they both, with eyes closed, start a ten-second-long, synchronised, “Ommmmmmmmmmmmmmmm.”